dsoellinger/IBCC-Lecture-Notes/1_Preliminaries.md

 ### Intensity values

 Intensity values are related to physical tissue characteristics.
-So, we can say that the actual voxel value in medical imaging has more meaning that in standard imaging.
+In this sense, we could also say that say that the voxel value in medical imaging has more meaning than in standard imaging.

 ### Anatomical Orientations